fd-jian/thesis-backend/README.md

 # Engagement Detection System

-System to detect students' engagement built with kafka and spring boot
+System to detect students' engagement built with kafka and spring boot.

 ## Structure

 Image sources are added as git submodules, but images will be pushed to a docker repository at some point.
 The idea is to be able to
   a) run the project with images from the repos with no build necessary.
   b) make changes to images and rebuild within this very project.